Sports minister takes note of footballer's financial struggles, says help is on way | Sports-Games

 Sports Minister Kiren Rijiju on Sunday said his department will soon provide financial help to footballer Sangeeta Soren, who received a national call-up last year before the COVID-19 pandemic forced her to work as a daily wage labourer to support her family.

-Sangeeta, who has represented India in U-18 and U-19 tournaments in Bhutan and Thailand before being called for the senior women's team, has been working at a brick kiln in Dhanbad's Basamudi village.
+Jharkhand's Sangeeta, who has represented India in U-18 and U-19 tournaments in Bhutan and Thailand before being called for the senior women's team camp, has been working at a brick kiln in Dhanbad's Basamudi village.

 The sports minister took note her of her struggle for survival, not long after representing the country.